SradhaNS2020/LSB_image_steganography/README.md

 A C console project to hide a piece of information in LSB of a bmp image file and to decode it.

 ## Features ##
-Encode message to image
+1.Encode message to image <br>
-Decode message
+2.Decode message